smaremanda/add-in-docs/outlook/compose/get-or-set-the-subject.md

 The  **subject** property is available for write access in only compose forms and not in read forms.

 As with most asynchronous methods in the JavaScript API for Office,  **getAsync** and **setAsync** take optional input parameters.
-For more information about specifying these optional input parameters, see[passing optional parameters to asynchronous methods](http://msdn.microsoft.com/en-us/library/7fe6bb42-3178-4d96-85f5-af5caea7b950%28Office.15%29.aspx#AsyncProgramming_OptionalParameters) in[Asynchronous programming in Office Add-ins](../how-to/asynchronous-programming-in-office-add-ins.md).
+For more information about specifying these optional input parameters, see [passing optional parameters to asynchronous methods](http://msdn.microsoft.com/en-us/library/7fe6bb42-3178-4d96-85f5-af5caea7b950%28Office.15%29.aspx#AsyncProgramming_OptionalParameters) in [Asynchronous programming in Office Add-ins](../how-to/asynchronous-programming-in-office-add-ins.md).

 ## To get the subject